ivlacic/ilacic.github.io/_pages/about.md

 👨🏻‍💻 I'm a linguist with a background in morphology and morphosemantics.

-🎓 I earned my PhD from the University of Bologna in April 2026, with a thesis on rivalry in Italian intensifying prefixation.
+🎓 I earned my PhD from the University of Bologna in April 2026, with a thesis on empirical approaches to rivalry in Italian intensifying prefixation.

 🔬 My research interests lie primarily in derivational (especially evaluative) morphology, morphosemantics, and quantitative/computational approaches to language.